 Siding is a critical factor in how much it costs to live in your home.
 The siding plays a vital role in how much you spend on utility bills because it affects your home's energy efficiency.

 Due to how it protects the building from water, pests, and structural damage, siding in good condition will help you avoid unnecessary expenses.
-But if it is in poor shape, it can cause damage beyond the cost of replacing the siding.
+But if the siding is in poor shape, it can create damage beyond the cost of its replacement.

 What to think about when choosing the type of siding for your home